 As I progressed back out to Inverawe, I saw a number of Swallows and could hear several Cuckoo.

 Lots of tree felling at near Inverawe car park:

 The walk out seemed to take a bit longer than the walk in but it was enjoyable nonetheless.
-On reaching the car, I checked Viewranger which confirmed a total distance of 32.6km and a staggering 1530m ascent to ascend a single Graham.
+On reaching the car, I checked Viewranger which confirmed a total distance of 32.6km and a staggering 1530m ascent to ascend a single Fiona.

 I definitely need to use my tent more frequently.
 Walks involving wild camps are usually very memorable.
 Already looking forward to my next wild camp.
 Eight Fionas remaining